japhetGitHub/Fantasy-Basketball-Helper-App/README.md

 # instruction

-run npm install
+run npm install in frontend and backend.
-run 'createdb fantasy_basket -O labber' the first time create a .env based on the .env.exemple run 'npm run db:reset'
+run 'createdb fantasy_basket -O labber' the first time.
+create a .env based on the .env.exemple on both forntend and backend.
+run 'npm run db:reset'.